|

 trigger is present.
 The negative price movement is overtaking the

+positive.
 Welles Wilder

 himself said that he was not comfortable using these two lines by